intelops/genval/README.md

 The generated binary, genval, will be available in the current working directory.
 You can move it to your PATH or use it from the current directory.

-Genval offers four modes:
+Genval offers four modes which can be accessed through Genval's main commands :

--  `container` for Dockerfile validation with rego policies and generation of validated Dockerfile
+- `dockerfile`: for generating and validaing of Dockefiles - uses [Rego](#TODO: Link Rego page) for validation of generated Dockerfiles
--  `cue` for Kubernetes and CRD validation and generation
+-  `regoval` for validation of Dockerfiles, Kubernetes manifests, and  Terraform files with Rego policies
--  `k8s` for validating Kubernetes manifests with Rego policies
+-  `celval` for validation of Dockerfiles, Kubernetes manifests, and Terraform files with [Common Expression Language (CEL)](#TODO: link CEL page) policies
--  `tf`  for validating Terraform resource files with Rego policies
+-  `cue` for generation and validation of Kubernetes and related config files levereging [Cuelang aka CUE](#TODO: link CUE page)
--  `cel` for validating Kubernetes resource files with CEL policies
+- `artifact` for managing pusing and pulling the built artifacts from the OCI complient container registries

 A helper mode `showjson` is available for user to view the **JSON** representation of the input files passed to Genval.
 In `--mode showjson` a user can pass the input file, for example a Dockerfile, Terraform file or a Kubernetes YAML manifests and get the JSON representation of that specific input.
 As most of the policies are written based on input in a JSON structured format.
 This would enable user to refer this JSON document to write their custom policies in **Rego** and **CEL**.